What is red light therapy?

 Red light therapy is an emerging technology in the field of fertility, and additional research is required to fully examine the safety, effectiveness, and both short-term and long-term effects.

-Studies have investigated the safety of red light therapy for the treatment of other medical issues, such as musculoskeletal and dermatological conditions.lxiii,lxiv Visible light therapies, such as red light therapy, do not utilize harmful, cancer-causing light rays such as UV.
-Further, there is no clinical trial data linking red light therapy with any significant negative side effects.lxv However, it is worth noting that this has not been fully investigated directly in female pelvic structures or male genitalia.
+Studies have investigated the safety of red light therapy for the treatment of other medical issues, such as musculoskeletal and dermatological conditions.lx,lxi Visible light therapies, such as red light therapy, do not use harmful, cancer-causing light rays such as UV.
+Further, there is no clinical trial data linking red light therapy with any significant negative side effects.lxii However, it is worth noting that this has not been fully investigated directly in female pelvic structures or male genitalia.

-While many devices are available on the market for at-home use, buyers should be aware of red light therapy devices marketed as “FDA approved,” as the FDA does not approve these devices.
 Consumers, especially males, should be cautious of red light therapy devices that produce heat.
-It is critical for sperm production that testicular temperature remains approximately two to three degrees Celsius below body temperature; therefore, heat emitting red light devices may have a negative impact on spermatogenesis and overall male fertility.lxvi
+It is critical for sperm production that testicular temperature remains approximately two to three degrees Celsius below body temperature; therefore, heat-emitting red light devices may have a negative impact on spermatogenesis and overall male fertility.lxiii

 It has been suggested that one potential unwanted side effect of red light therapy is DNA damage due to reactive oxygen species (ROS) that are generated in the process.
-For example, 630 nm laser light stimulation has been shown to increase production of ROS such as hydrogen peroxide (H2O2) in mouse sperm.lxvii At high levels, reactive oxygen species can damage the DNA inside a cell and thus researchers have suggested that this should be investigated further.
+For example, 630 nm laser light stimulation has been shown to increase production of ROS such as hydrogen peroxide (H2O2) in mouse sperm.lxiv At high levels, reactive oxygen species can damage the DNA inside a cell and thus researchers have suggested that this potential side effect should be investigated further.
 One 2017 study showed that oxidative damage was not increased in sperm exposed to 633 nm red laser light in order to improve sperm motility.
-The study analyzed oxidative damage in the sperm DNA and found no evidence that irradiation caused DNA damage.lxviii
+The study analyzed oxidative damage in the sperm DNA and found no evidence that irradiation caused DNA damage.lxv

-Similarly, researchers reported in 2023 that red light treatment of human PCOS oocytes undergoing in vitro maturation experienced a decrease in ROS levels, accompanied by a decrease in cell-degradation related gene expression.lxix
+Similarly, researchers reported in 2023 that red light treatment of human PCOS oocytes undergoing in vitro maturation experienced a decrease in ROS levels, accompanied by a decrease in cell degradation–related gene expression.lxvi

-A study in Egypt using cultured endometrial cells examined potential negative effects of sustained laser exposure.lxx Findings showed that the higher laser dosage and increased laser exposure time (20 minutes vs. 10 minutes) resulted in thermal damage to endometrial cells.
-While this study was conducted in a lab using cultured endometrial cells, findings from this experiment further emphasize the importance of caution of both laser strength and exposure time when considering red light therapy.lxxi
+A study in Egypt using cultured endometrial cells examined potential negative effects of sustained laser exposure.lxvii Findings showed that the higher laser dosage and increased laser exposure time (20 minutes vs. 10 minutes) resulted in thermal damage to endometrial cells.
+While this study was conducted in a lab using cultured endometrial cells, findings from this experiment further emphasize the importance of exercising caution around laser strength and exposure time when considering red light therapy.lxviii

-Given the variability of study results to date, individuals seeking red light therapy for fertility benefits should remain cautious, as various companies are marketing red light therapy and associated devices without strong peer-reviewed evidence to back them up.
+Given the variability of study results to date, individuals seeking red light therapy for fertility benefits should remain cautious, as various companies market red light therapy and associated devices without strong peer-reviewed evidence to back them up.

 Timing and logistics

-Limited fertility providers may offer red light therapy add-ons for fertility treatment, but it is not common and lacks evidence of effectiveness (discussed above).
-It may also be offered by medical spas and at acupuncture clinics.
-Medical LED light therapy devices are also available for purchase for at-home use, though there is very little evidence as to their effectiveness.
+Some fertility providers may offer red light therapy add-ons for fertility treatment, but it is not common practice and lacks evidence of effectiveness.
+Red light therapy may also be offered by medical spas and at acupuncture clinics.
+Medical LED light therapy devices are also available for purchase for at-home use, though there is very little evidence for their effectiveness.

-A specific type of red light therapy, called laser acupuncture, can be offered the day of embryo transfer.lxxii This therapy includes the use of a small pen-like device that emits a low-level red light laser.
-Treatment can be focused on points often targeted with regular acupuncture such as the ears, abdomen, arms, legs, and top of the head for approximately half a minute per area.lxxiii, lxxiv This treatment is painless and can be offered before the transfer, after the transfer, or both.
-The goal of laser acupuncture is to increase blood flow to the uterus to increase implantation success.lxxv
+A specific type of red light therapy, called laser acupuncture, can be offered the day of embryo transfer.lxix This therapy includes the use of a small pen-like device that emits a low-level red light laser.
+Treatment can be focused on points often targeted with regular acupuncture such as the ears, abdomen, arms, legs, and top of the head for approximately half a minute per area.lxx, lxxi This treatment is painless and can be offered before the transfer, after the transfer, or both.
+The goal of laser acupuncture is to increase blood flow to the uterus and increase implantation success.lxxii

-There are larger red light (and near red light) emitting devices which are available for focusing on the abdominal/pelvic area to focus treatment on the uterus and/or ovaries.
-Therapy sessions are usually recommended for a duration of 20 minutes.lxxvi,lxxvii Because red light therapy is believed to impact cellular activity by increasing mitochondrial production of ATP, there is theoretical potential for red light therapy to improve egg quality which would increase fertility.
-Additionally, women may also potentially benefit from red light therapy by promoting blood flow to support embryo implantation.lxxviii, lxxix
+There are larger red light (and near-red light) emitting devices that are available for focusing on the abdominal/pelvic area to focus treatment on the uterus and/or ovaries.
+Therapy sessions are usually recommended for a duration of 20 minutes.lxxiii,lxxiv Because red light therapy is believed to impact cellular activity by increasing mitochondrial production of ATP, there is theoretical potential for red light therapy to improve egg quality which would increase fertility.
+Additionally, females may also potentially benefit from red light therapy by promoting blood flow to support embryo implantation.lxxv, lxxvi

-Red light therapy for male fertility may be offered using similar devices at acupuncture clinics, which directs red light to the cells located in the testicle which stimulate sperm production, known as Sertoli cells.
-For men seeking improved sperm-related benefits, red light therapy sessions could theoretically be beneficial up to three months in advance for couples seeking assisted reproductive technologies including IUI or IVF.
-While men produce sperm every day, the period it takes to produce mature, motile sperm from immature spermatogonia is approximately 3 months.lxxx
+Red light therapy for male fertility may be offered using similar devices at acupuncture clinics.
+This therapy directs red light to the cells located in the testicles that stimulate sperm production, known as Sertoli cells.
+For males seeking sperm-related benefits, red light therapy sessions could theoretically be beneficial up to three months in advance for couples seeking assisted reproductive technologies including IUI or IVF.
+While males produce sperm every day, the period it takes to produce mature, motile sperm from immature spermatogonia is approximately three months.lxxvii

 Conclusion

-In summary, red light therapy may hold promise in enhancing male and female fertility by potentially improving mitochondrial energy production, blood flow, and reducing oxidative stress.
+Red light therapy may hold promise for enhancing male and female fertility by potentially improving mitochondrial energy production, blood flow, and reducing oxidative stress.
 However, the available peer-reviewed research in this area is minimal.
 While preliminary research is encouraging, further clinical studies are necessary to confirm its theoretical effectiveness.
-Although there are no studies indicating negative side effects of red light therapy, additional studies are required to address any potential risks and to ensure overall general safety.
-Patients reading about red light therapy on blogs, social media, or other non-scientific sources should be weary of any claims that red light therapy for fertility is supported by clinical research.
-Given the lack of evidence, and lack of support from medical societies, individuals considering red light therapy for fertility should consult with medical professionals before using red light therapy during their fertility journey.
+Although there are no studies indicating negative side effects of red light therapy, additional studies are required to address any potential risks and to ensure general safety.

 i International Commission on Non-Ionizing Radiation Protection (ICNIRP) (2020).
 Light-Emitting Diodes (LEDS): Implications for Safety.
 Health physics, 118(5), 549–561. https://doi.org/10.1097/HP.0000000000001259